jrmenzel/vimix_os/docs/kernel/file_system/xv6fs.md

 Currently a disk inode can reference `12` data blocks.
 One additional block can be used as a second array of `1024/sizeof(uint32_t)` = `256` block addresses.
 The maximal file size supported is thus `(12+256)*1024` = 268 kb.

 **Max file system size:**
 Blocks are indexed by 32-bit unsigned integers.
-Thus file systems of up to 4 TB should be possible.
-However, xv6fs would still only support a maximum of 65,535 files with 268 kb each.
-So a 16 GB disk might be the practical limit.
+Thus file systems of up to 4 GB should be possible. xv6fs supports a maximum of 65,535 files with 268 kb each = 16 GB in total.
+So filling up such a huge disk is possible.

 **Max file name:**
 Just 14 chars, limited by `XV6_NAME_MAX` and indirectly by the size of one `struct xv6fs_dirent`.